JamesThanni/CAS-University-Coursework-Java-Computer-Shop-Application/README.md

 # CAS - Java Computer Shop Application

-### Developed in 2019 for First Year University Coursework
+### Developed in 2019 as a submission for my First Year University Coursework

 Welcome to the Computer Accessories Shop app developed in Java using object oriented programming methods.
 The task of this project was to develop a system in Java for a Computer Accessories Shop (CAS) to help an example business handle many activities in an easy and practical manner.
 This is my first ever Object Oriented Programming Project and I look forward to learning more about OOP and producing more efficient software! :)